Do text-free diffusion models learn discriminative visual representations?: Experiments

-Here, we give results of ablation study and show the best settings for our Attention head, DifFormer, and DifFeed.
+Here, we give the results of the ablation study and show the best settings for our Attention head, DifFormer, and DifFeed.
 Note that all ablation results are obtained with frozen backbones.
 From Table~\ref{tab:ablation-attention}, we find that using multiple Transformer layers in Attention head leads to better accuracy.
 Considering the increased number of parameters, we adopt two Transformer layers in our Attention head.
 Table ~\ref{tab:ablation-fusion} compares the effect of various combinations of time and block in DifFormer.
 We find that noise step fusion substantially improves the accuracy, and combining it with block fusion increases the accuracy further.
 Thus we adopt $\mathcal{T}=\{90,150,300\}$ and $\mathcal{B}=\{19,24,30\}$ in DifFormer.

 In Table ~\ref{tab:ablation-feedback}, we examine four block selection strategies for generating feedback features that can be fed to the encoder layers.
 For all experiments, we use $t=150$ and set $b=24$ for extracting the final feature.
-The naive ``all" strategy uses all decoder blocks to generate feedback features and maps them to symmetrically corresponding encoder blocks.
-The rest of the proposed sampling methods aim to find an optimal sparser selection of blocks.
-Our ``bottleneck" strategy uses only the bottleneck blocks $\mathcal{B}=\{21,24,27,30,33,36\}$ while ``windowed" strategy only generates feedback from the first 5 blocks of the decoder.
-Our ``multi-scale" strategy uses the same blocks as ``window" strategy but feeds them back to a singular block in the encoder.
-We find that ``bottleneck" strategy works the best.
-Thus, we adopt ``bottleneck" strategy in DifFeed.
+The naive ``all'' strategy uses all decoder blocks to generate feedback features and maps them to symmetrically corresponding encoder blocks.
+The rest of the strategies aim to find an optimal sparser selection of blocks.
+Our ``bottleneck'' strategy uses only the bottleneck blocks $\mathcal{B}=\{21,24,27,30,33,36\}$ while ``windowed'' strategy only generates feedback from the first 5 blocks of the decoder.
+Our ``multi-scale'' strategy uses the same blocks as ``windowed'' strategy but feeds them back to a singular block in the encoder.
+We adopt ``bottleneck'' strategy for DifFeed as it works the best.